ratify-project/ratify/docs/archive/meeting-notes/ratify-weekly-notes-2022-Jan-2022-Jun.md

     - [Susan] we should also think about repo level support for auth provider label matching scheme
 - Support dynamic configuration, https://github.com/deislabs/ratify/issues/9
     - [Eric] Looking into CRDs approach as its a kub native experience.
 Sample controller at https://github.com/kubernetes/sample-controller
-- Discuss notary verification behavior if image signature is missing, https://github.com/deislabs/ratify/issues/138
+- Discuss notation verification behavior if image signature is missing, https://github.com/deislabs/ratify/issues/138
     - [Jimmy/Susan] Signature verification is a key scenario, we have the option to fail open/close.
 We could make fail when signature is missing or implement a new policy configuration
-- Susan will looking to item Support notary verification certification load from directory, https://github.com/deislabs/ratify/issues/139
+- Susan will looking to item Support notation verification certification load from directory, https://github.com/deislabs/ratify/issues/139

 ### Notes: